itssodope01/VPython/README.md

 ### 4. **Random Walk Simulation**
 - **Random Walk**: A simple simulation of a 1D random walk, visualized in the terminal.

+### 5. **Volume Estimation of Hyperspheres**
+Estimate the volume of hyperspheres up to 20 dimensions using the Monte Carlo method, NumPy and only one loop in the entire program.

 ## How to Run

 1. Clone the repository: